UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/_index.md

     </tt>a meta variable is used to swap the contents of two integers.

 {{% notice note %}}
-Currently strucks can't contain members of type double or clocks.
+Currently struct can't contain members of type double or clocks.
 {{% /notice %}}

 ## Type Declarations